OllieJones/index-wp-mysql-for-speed/readme.txt

 **Yes.** WooCommerce still uses core WordPress tables for your shop's products, posts, pages, and users.
 This plugin adds high-performance keys to those tables.

 High Performance Order Storage, true to its name, stores your shop's orders in a more efficient way.
 Formerly orders were stored in those same core WordPress tables.

+= Is this plugin compatible with some other specific plugin? =

+This plugin only changes database indexes.
+If the other plugin does not change database indexes, it is very likely compatible with this one.

+Of course, if you find an incompatibility please open a support topic.

 = I got a fatal error trying to add keys.
 How can I fix that? =